dvidsilva/redux-json-api-demo/README.md

 ```

 ## Finally
 This should show you how to add redux-json-api to your stack and get you started.
-Have a look at the console and observe how the `state` object changes as we configure the api, start to read form the api and successfully receive a response.
+Have a look at the console and observe how the `state` object changes as we configure the api, start to read from the api and successfully receive a response.

 I've included a `posts.json` in this repo at `/api/v1/` which will show what the API server output would look like for this example.
 It includes comments as well as posts, you should be able to add these objects in `mapStateToProps` and then display them in `TodoList.render`.